paulofelipebrito/link-shortener/README.md

 <!-- ABOUT THE PROJECT -->
 Welcome to the _GitHub repository_ of my **Link Shortener** project!
 Here you can find information about the project's development, such as which technologies were used, how to install and run the project, usage and more.

-This site provides a simple short URL generator for you.
-It is not optimized for giant sites or commercial use, but would most likely be best suited for personal use or as an addition to a company site who might be generating short urls.

 <div align="center">

 <p style="display: flex; align-items: flex-start; justify-content: center;">